Apply for Your First NERSC Allocation

 Once we receive your agreement form and activate your account, you will receive an email with a link that will allow you to set your initial password.
 That link will expire if not used within 72 hours.
 If the link has expired, you will need to call NERSC Account Support at 1-800-666-3772 menu 2, or 510-486-8612, to obtain a temporary password.
 You can call at any time, 24 x 7, and somebody will be here to assist you.

 A request for a Startup project can be made at any time during the year; decisions for Startup requests are made by NERSC within one to three weeks after applying.
-Startup requests require only brief answers to the Code Description and Data questions on the ERCAP request form.
+All questions on the application form must be answered (for the Other Info section only if the questions apply to your situation), but startup requests require only brief answers to the Code Description and Data questions.

 Startup awards are valid for up to 18 months (although they need to be renewed for a new allocation year), after which time the PI must obtain a "DOE production" award.
 This is accomplished by approval of the appropriate DOE allocation manager during the allocation year or by renewing the startup project as a production project for the next allocation year.
 Production projects are expected to have codes that can effectively use hundreds to thousands of processors.